Functional Testing Vs Integration Testing – Key Differences

 Table Of Contents

-- 3 Comparison – Functional Testing Vs Integration Testing
+- 6 Core Differences – Functional Testing Vs Integration Testing

 Functional testing helps verify that the software works as expected and meets user’s expectations.
 It is a type of black-box testing that involves testing various aspects of the application, such as user interfaces, APIs, databases, and other system components, to validate that they are working as expected.
 It doesn’t involve looking into the internal working of software functions – just observing output on the appropriate input.